Batang Quiapo (TV series): International

 On March 1, 2025, Batang Quiapo started airing internationally in 40 countries in Africa through StarTimes under the title, "Gangs of Manila".

+Streaming

+A re-cut limited series covering the first story arc was exclusively released on iWant from March 16, 2026, to March 20, 2026.
+Episodes were subsequently released on YouTube.

+Re-runs

+Individual TV episodes are also available for streaming on YouTube.

 Soundtrack

 The series' opening theme song, "Batang Quiapo" (alternatively titled as "Matira Matibay" (Only the Strong Survive), is sung by various Filipino rap artists—Smugglaz, Bassilyo, CrazyMix, Flict-G, Kial, MastaFeat, Jonas, and Pistolero—and a cover of Rico J. Puno's "Kapalaran" (Fate) is sung by Gary Valenciano.
 "Pangako" (Promise) was originally sung by Moira Dela Torre.

+Controversies

+Muslim stereotype controversy

+A day after its debut, the series' creators apologized to the Muslim community due to a scene where Martin's character Tanggol sought the help of his Muslim friend Abdul–portrayed by Rez Cortez–as he was being pursued by the police.
+Tanggol took refuge in the company of armed Muslim men whom the police were hesitant to take action due to fear of retribution.
+A number of Muslim Filipinos took offense and criticised the portrayal as reinforcing negative stereotypes against them, with some calling for a boycott of the series.
+Movie and Television Review and Classification Board later released a statement on the controversy and asked for cultural sensitivity from production houses.
+Senator Robin Padilla–a prominent Filipino Muslim–also issued a statement regarding the episode, assuring people that Martin did not have any "ill intentions" and appealed to fellow Filipino Muslims for understanding and forgiveness.

 Reception

 Ratings

 According to Kantar Media, the pilot episode of the series debuted to a rating of 21.4%, and rose to 22.6% on February 15 (compared to its timeslot rival Maria Clara at Ibarra with 19.1% and 19.6%, respectively).
 Additionally, the series received an average national TV ratings of 25.2% from October 9 to 13, covering urban and rural homes (ahead its timeslot rival Maging Sino Ka Man).

 Batang Quiapo ruled its timeslot for five consecutive months.
 Despite limited reach on free-to-air, AGB Nielsen Philippines reported that the pilot week of the series gave a positive feedback on the viewers with 12.5% pilot episode rating on February 13, 2023, placing it in the 3rd spot of the rating board and 13.8% rating on February 15, placing on the 2nd spot of the rating board (compared to Maria Clara at Ibarras 12.5%).
 As per AGB Nielsen, the series registered its highest rating of 16.9% on October 13, 2023, placing at the top spot of the rating board.

+The finale episode scored a 10.2% rating.